rahulgopinath/rahulgopinath.github.io/_posts/2021-01-28-grammar-inference.markdown

 A nice result that I should mention here is that even though comparison of context-free grammars in general is undecidable[^ginsburg1966the], comparison of deterministic context-free grammars is decidable![^senizergues2001l].
-Géraud Sénizerguese was awarded the Gödel Prize in 2002 for this discovery.
+Géraud Sénizergues was awarded the Gödel Prize in 2002 for this discovery.
 What this means is that if the grammars are deterministic (these are the LR(k) grammars), you can even compare them directly.